- Normal precautions

 There is a heightened risk of terrorist attack at this time.
 Irish citizens are reminded to remain vigilant, follow local advice and take extra care when visiting places frequented by large numbers of foreigners.

-A number of political demonstrations have recently taken place in Jakarta with the possibility of further demonstrations taking place over the coming months.
+A number of political demonstrations have taken place in Jakarta and elsewhere in Indonesia with the possibility of further demonstrations taking place over the coming months.
 As always, Irish citizens should keep away from street protests and political demonstrations, and follow the advice of local authorities.

 Owing to heightened political tension in Papua and West Papua, we continue to advise Irish citizens to exercise caution if travelling to the regions.
 Please follow the advice of local authorities and avoid demonstrations and protests that are taking place.